Archive for creativity

 In this post, we’ll first look at some common obstacles to clear thinking and writing, then offer some suggestions to develop the mental state for clear writing, and finally give some specific writing tips that, if implemented, will immediately add that magic touch of clarity to your writing.

-clarity in writing, penzen, pen zen, keys to improving clarity in writing, how to improve clarity in writing, zen writing, what is clarity in writing, how to write with clarity, writing with clarity, clear and concise writing
+clarity in writing, penzen, pen zen, keys to improving clarity in writing, how to improve clarity in writing, zen writing, how to write with clarity, what is clarity in writing, writing with clarity, keys to adding clarity to your writing

 Posted on 07.16.08 | 60 Comments